Understanding Self Assessment and Self Employment for Musicians

 Looking Ahead: Quarterly Reporting (MTDfIT)

+Over the coming years, more musicians will submit quarterly updates under Making Tax Digital for Income Tax.
 Even if your income is currently low, building strong habits now, such as recording income regularly and using a dedicated bank account, will make the transition much easier.

 Conclusion

-Once you understand how the two interact, your tax return becomes far more straightforward, and you can approach each year with clarity rather than confusion.
+Self Assessment is the full annual process.
+Self-employment is just your music business within it.
+Once you understand how the two interact, your tax return becomes far more straightforward.
+You can approach each year with clarity rather than confusion.

 If you need support navigating your musician tax return, our specialist team is here to help.
 From Self Assessment to long-term financial planning, Musicians’ Tax Advisor provides guidance tailored specifically to the music profession.